Isn’t Iron Ironic?

-When stores are too high, iron tends to accumulate in the liver (as well as in other tissue including the brain and bone marrow) promoting stress and inflammation, interfering with a number of metabolic functions, encouraging cancer development.
+When levels are too high, iron tends to accumulate in the liver (as well as in other tissue including the brain and bone marrow) promoting stress and inflammation, interfering with a number of metabolic functions, encouraging cancer development.

 “Liver is the major organ for iron storage and has the largest capacity to store excess iron.
 The measurement of hepatic iron concentration by liver biopsy is the most reliable means to assess body iron storage…”

 Although serum ferritin tests can be somewhat predictive of high iron stores – especially when levels are on the extremely high end – it has been demonstrated that the ratio of ferritin/AST (aspartate transaminase) is an accurate predictor of liver iron concentration, and is therefore an easier way to determine whether there is iron overload, avoiding more invasive methods such as liver biopsy.
 Ferritin and transferrin measured together can also help to give a more reasonable picture of actual iron storage status.